aphistic/go.Zamara/README.md

 * Ubuntu 11.10
 * Windows 7

-There are currently no external dependencies aside from the standard Go library and the Zamara mpq, sc2 and zamara packages.
+go.Zamara requires the following libraries aside form the standard Go library and the go.Zamara mpq, sc2 and zamara packages:
+* launchpad.net/gocheck (For testing)

 Building/Testing
 ----------------